Sandcastlematt Makes Art of Caracas Beach, Vieques

 Formerly known as Red Beach during the days of U.S. Navy occupation in Vieques, Caracas Beach is magical all on its own.

 Set within The Vieques National Wildlife Refuge, Caracas Beach is centrally-located along the southern coast of the island.
 The beach faces the calm Caribbean Sea, yielding smooth and cool swimming conditions ideal for families.

 The sand, of course, is quite ideal as well.
-Ultra-soft and bearing a light-white color, the sand along the shore here are what most beach dreams are made of, especially, it seems, if those dreams include a bit of sandcastle building fun.
+Ultra-soft and bearing a light-white color, the sand along the shore here is what most beach dreams are made of, especially, it seems if those dreams include a bit of sandcastle-building fun.

 To check out more of Sandcastlematt‘s amazing work, visit him on Flickr.